Rethinking Backdoor Detection Evaluation for Language Models: Introduction

 \section{Introduction}

 Backdoor attacks~\citep{gu2017badnets} have become a notable threat for language models.
 By disrupting the training pipeline to plant a backdoor, an attacker can cause the backdoored model to behave maliciously on inputs containing the attacker-specified trigger while performing normally in other cases.
-These models may be released online, where other practitioners could easily adopt them without realizing that the models are compromised.
+These models may be released online, where practitioners could easily adopt them without realizing the threat.
 Therefore, backdoor detection~\citep{kolouri2020universal} has become a critical task for ensuring model security before deployment.

 While existing backdoor detection approaches have shown promising detection results on standard benchmarks~\citep{karra2020trojai,pmlr-v220-mazeika23a}, these benchmarks typically evaluate backdoored models constructed using default backdoor planting configurations (i.e., hyperparameters in typical ranges).
 However, good performance on detecting a limited set of attacks does not imply a strong security guarantee for protecting against backdoor threats in the wild, especially considering that in realistic adversarial settings, a motivated attacker would likely explore evasive strategies to bypass detection mechanisms~\citep{mazeika2023hard}.
 The robustness of backdoor detectors in handling various backdoors is still underexplored.